Financial Abuse: Understanding it and Overcoming it

 Financial Abuse in a Relationship

 In my case, I was specifically targeted because I was vulnerable.
 I had just escaped an emotionally abusive relationship which actually did escalate to physical abuse at the end, and I was open about it.
-Big mistake.
-Users see that and hone right on in.

 This is abuse Book